thegetty/bronze-guidelines/content/vocabulary/life-casting.md

 ## To Be Distinguished From

-- *casting from life* (“Life-casting” is to be distinguished from “casting from life,” in which a reusable mold is taken from a living form (e.g., a tree trunk or a body part) without harming it (e.g., a life mask).
-Such casts from life may be reproduced any number of times and in different materials.)
+- *casting from life*

+    “Life-casting” is to be distinguished from “casting from life,” in which a reusable mold is taken from a living form (e.g., a tree trunk or a body part) without harming it (e.g., a life mask).
+Such casts from life may be reproduced any number of times and in different materials.

 ## Synonym

-- *life casting* (alternate spelling)
+- *life casting*

+    Alternate spelling

 ## Translations